TsukiCU/Queue-Simulator/README.md

 ## Queue-Simulator

 This is a M/M/c simulator written in C++.
-The model is designed to adapt M/M/C, with different numbers of servers by utilizing multithreading, as long as modern C++ features such as mutex locks, condition variables and smart pointers to avoid data race.
+The model is designed to adapt M/M/C, with different numbers of servers by utilizing multithreading, as long as modern C++ features such as mutex locks, condition variables and smart pointers to avoid data racing.
 The code was fully tested under **Ubuntu 22.04 (kernel 5.15.0)** , **ARM64** architecture , using **GCC** and **Clang**.

 ### Features